miquella/vaulted/doc/vaulted-env.1.md

   When invoked this way, credentials are sourced from default locations (e.g. environment, configuration files, instance profile, etc.).

-`--no-session`
-  Disables the generation of temporary credentials and role assumption.
-The permanent credentials stored in the vault are used instead.

-  Role assumption can be performed after spawning a shell using the `--assume` command with the ARN of the role you wish to assume.

 `--format` &lt;shell,fish,sh,json,*custom*&gt;
   Specify what format to use, defaults to `shell` which will autodetect which shell format to emit.